Federal Diversity Internship Initiative

 : U.S. Government Internships

-The Washington Center offers the Federal Diversity Internship Initiative (formerly known as the Competitive Government Program) to help students from a wide variety of backgrounds access opportunities with selected government agencies.
+The Washington Center offers the Federal Diversity Internship Initiative to help students from a wide variety of backgrounds access opportunities with selected government agencies.
 Positions are located in the Washington, D.C. metropolitan area as well as in other regions across the United States.

 Goals of the Initiative